JALsnipe/cs4172-assn3/readme.txt

 -rotation: start with single object, and have a second trackable target.  when 2nd "do something" target is tracked, slowl rotate the selected object clockwise (or counter-clockwise).  when object is no longer tracked, stop rotation

 -scaling: as the user moves futher from and closer to the object, scale the object based on the distance of the camera from the object.  have min and max scale values.

+Still need to figure out translation
+-take goblin city approach?
+	when translation selected, have "tool" target map to the new location of an object.

+like using virtualbuttons, but some may require 3 hands if i do the tap and hold approach.  try toggle?